-It is the Agency's policy to permit employees to accumulate earned but unused vacation and sick pay benefits, which are collectively referred to as compensated absences.
-All vacation and sick leave is accrued when incurred in the government-wide financial statements.
-In governmental funds, the current portion of compensated absences, vacation leave, and sick leave actually paid or accrued as a result of employees who have terminated, is recorded as a payroll expenditure.
+It is the Agency's policy to permit employees to accumulate earned but unused personal time off, vacation and sick pay benefits, which are collectively referred to as compensated absences.
+Compensated absences are accrued when incurred in the government-wide and proprietary fund statements.